 Another study from Toronto Canada examined the role of fish oil for depression and concluded that: “There is enough … laboratory and clinical evidence to suggest that omega-3 fatty acids may play a role in certain cases of depression.
 Fish oil supplements are well tolerated and have been shown to be without significant side effects over large scale, 3-year research.”

-For anyone currently taking psychiatric medications, they should work closely with their doctor if they seek to reduce drug dosages while adding supportive natural mental health remedies.
+For anyone currently taking psychiatric medications, its important that they work closely with their doctor if they seek to adjust drug dosages while adding supportive natural mental health remedies.

 This natural health news is provided by Nutrition Breakthroughs, a publisher of nutrition articles and a supplier of natural remedies since 2002.
 Nutrition Breakthroughs makes Sleep Minerals II, the effective natural sleep aid with calming ingredients such as calcium, magnesium, zinc and vitamin D.